Adit0507/queue-randomization-system/README.md

 # 🎫 Queue Randomization System

+A BookMyShow-inspired automated queue management system — built after surviving the Travis Scott ticket war.

+When Travis Scott announced his India tour, I jumped on BookMyShow like everyone else.
+What followed?
+A chaotic digital stampede and a mysterious queue randomization system that decided who vibes to Sicko Mode and who just… refreshes.

+This project is my deep dive into that madness:
-A BookMyShow-inspired automated queue management system that fairly randomizes user positions during high traffic events.
+A simulation of automated queue management, built in Go, that fairly randomizes user positions during high-traffic events — like concerts, flash sales, or anything with FOMO potential.

 ## 📖 Overview